megan-k-ayers/ConTextNet/README.md

 <!-- badges: end -->

-The goal of ConTextNet is to discover influential text features from a corpus, given an outcome of interest.
-These text features can be used to estimate causal effects on the outcome using a generalization of the framework presented in Fong & Grimmer (2016, 2021), or can be viewed as exploratory evidence to guide confirmatory analyses where researchers design a small number of treatment texts.
+The goal of ConTextNet is to discover influential text features from a corpus given an outcome of interest, according to the methodology presented in Ayers et al. ([2024](https://aclanthology.org/2024.findings-acl.714/)).
+These text features can be used to estimate causal effects on the outcome (Fong & Grimmer 2016, 2021), or can be viewed as exploratory evidence to guide confirmatory analyses where researchers design a small number of treatment texts.
 To do this, ConTextNet walks users through building, training, tuning, and interpreting a neural